-Offered: Fall semester, every other year (not offered fall 2014)
+Offered: Fall semester, every other year (offered fall 2017)

-Lab Fee: None Pre-Reqs: MUT 300
+Lab Fee: None Pre-Regs: MUT 300

 MUT 375 TONAL COMPOSITION

 This course involves the imitation of the basic forms of tonal music of the Classical and Romantic periods and focuses on the techniques of motivic transformation, melody, harmony and rhythm.
 Weekly assignments involving composition and analysis will be required and a composition in a longer form will also be required as a final project.
 This course fulfills the Music Theory elective.